Campus Recreation > Facilities/Recreation > Tennis Courts

 Located behind the Mullins Center

 Rules and Regulations

 NOTE: September 9, 2014: The tennis courts will be closing in accordance to the EEE protocol the university mandated for outdoor activities.

 The Tennis Club will be practicing at the Mullins Tennis courts 4-6PM on Tuesdays and Wednesdays and will have priority for the courts during that time.

 Tennis Courts Policies

-- Courts are for tennis only and available first come, first served during posted recreation hours (daily dawn-dusk, weather permitting).
+- Courts are for tennis only and available first come, first served during posted recreation hours.
 Activities/equipment prohibited include skateboarding, rollerblading, bicycling, hockey, soccer, strollers, scooters.

-- Courts are for use by UMass students, faculty/staff, associates (spouse, domestic partner, dependent) and alumni with vaild UCard and current recreation membership.
+- Courts are for use by UMass students, faculty/staff, associates (spouse, domestic partner, dependent) and alumni with valid UCard and current recreation membership.

 - Members are permitted to bring up to two guests; guest passes are available at the daily rate in the Recreation Center.